© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow reused as moot mound in Barkhale Wood is a scheduled monument protected by Historic England under reference 1012263.
 View the official record →

-Bowl barrow reused as moot mound in Barkhale Wood is a Bronze Age funerary monument that was subsequently adapted for administrative purposes in the medieval period.
+Bowl Barrow reused as moot mound in Barkhale Wood is a Bronze Age burial mound situated in Sussex, England, which was subsequently repurposed during the medieval period as a moot mound or meeting place.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012263.

 Bowl barrow reused as moot mound in Barkhale Wood is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012263.